|Grant type||Post-paid grant||Proposal deadline||Rolling (must be submitted at least 3 months prior to the start date of the project)|

 - Projects that have already received funding through other Japan Foundation grants in the current fiscal year

-- Organizations that received a JFNY Grant for Japanese Studies in the previous fiscal year
+- In principle, organizations that have received a JFNY Grant for Japanese Studies for three consecutive years, ending in the 2021-2022 fiscal year

 - Japanese-language education programs.
 Please contact the Japan Foundation, Los Angeles for Japanese-language education programs.